 All this means that your potential customer, in a short period, will have to focus on specific information and not get bored.
 Talking for too long and presenting too many things at once will surely bore your prospect.

-A product demo, like any other conversation, should start nicely, with formal greetings and common courtesies.
-Avoid “attacking” your demo attendee and rushing to the first point of your “to say” list to ensure you conduct a successful sales call.
-Ask them how they are doing, maybe relate to the thing you discovered during your research (the latest project, launch of a new feature, some personal achievement).
+A product demo, like any other conversation, should start with formal greetings and common courtesies.
+Avoid “attacking” your demo attendee and rushing to the first point from your to-say list.
+If you want a successful call, ask them how they are doing.
+Or mention that thing you discovered about them or their company during your research (the latest project, launch of a new feature, some personal achievement).

 Keep building rapport.
-You are closer to winning this deal, but don’t be too quick on jumping into details.
-Treat the prospect like a human being, make them feel comfortable and relaxed during sales calls.
+You are closer to winning this deal, but don’t be too quick to jump into details.
+Treat the prospect like a human being, and make them feel comfortable and relaxed during sales calls.

 After the smooth start mentioned above, get to the next step.
 Include an agenda slide in your presentation.
-Tell your prospect how long the demo will last (and stick to that!), what topics you will cover and how does that relate to the pain points of their company.
+Tell your prospect how long the demo will last (and stick to that!), what topics you will cover, and how that relates to the pain points of their company.

-Stick to a clear beginning, middle, and end
+Stick to a clear beginning, middle, and ending

 After a few minutes of your demo, you can more or less get your prospect’s way of communicating.
 We have written about mirroring in our blog post about 9 mistakes you don’t know your sales reps make inside sales calls.

-To make sure you conduct a successful sales call, make similar gestures, pay attention to their facial expressions, look them “in the eye” even via your camera.
-What’s also really important – speak their language, use similar words and phrases.
+To make sure you conduct a successful sales call, make similar gestures, pay attention to their facial expressions, and look them “in the eye” even via your camera.
+What’s also really important is to speak their language.
+Use similar words and phrases.
 If you notice your prospect is laid back and does not create a distance, be more direct, make a joke, and do not seem too serious.